globant-ui/css-training/content/css-units/colors.md

 RGB color values are supported in all major browsers.

 An RGB color value is specified with: rgb(red, green, blue).
-Each parameter (red, green, and blue) defines the intensity of the color and can be an integer between 0 and 255 or a percentage value (from 0% to 100%).
+Each parameter (red, green, and blue) defines the intensity of the color and can it be an integer between 0 and 255 or a percentage value (from 0% to 100%).

 Example: